 Cloud Computing

-Migrating infrastructure and processes to a cloud can drastically reduce the time it takes for banks to bring innovative products and services to the market and thus significantly increase their competitiveness.
+Migrating infrastructure and processes to a cloud can reduce the time it takes for banks to bring innovative products and services to the market and thus increase their competitiveness.
 The cloud enables banks to exploit new technologies such as artificial intelligence without making substantial investments in their own hardware and software.
-Access to a large pool of data and the corresponding computing power allows large data volumes to be analysed in real time, enabling banks to offer innovative, tailor-made advisory services to individual customers or automate complex compliance and risk processes.
+Access to a large pool of data and the corresponding computing power allows large data volumes to be analysed in real time.
 The cloud also permits substantial efficiency gains in the development and testing of new applications and systems.

 What is a cloud?